William Borah: Childhood and early career

 William Edgar Borah was born in Jasper Township, Illinois, near Fairfield in Wayne County.
 His parents were farmers Elizabeth (West) and William Nathan Borah.
 Borah was distantly related to Katharina von Bora, the Catholic nun who left her convent in the 16th century and married reformer Martin Luther.
 His Borah ancestors came to America in about 1760, fought in the Revolutionary War, and moved west with the frontier.
 The young William E. Borah was the seventh of ten children, and the third son.

 Although Borah was not a good student, at an early age he began to love oratory and the written word.
 Borah was educated at Tom's Prairie School, near Fairfield.
 When Borah exhausted its rudimentary resources, his father sent him in 1881 to Southern Illinois Academy, a Cumberland Presbyterian academy at Enfield, to train for the ministry.
 The 63 students there included two future U.S. senators, Borah and Wesley Jones, who would represent the state of Washington; the two often debated as schoolboys.
-Instead of becoming a preacher, Borah was in 1882 expelled for hitching rides on the Illinois Central to spend the night in the town of Carmi.
+Instead of becoming a preacher, Borah was expelled in 1882 for hitching rides on the Illinois Central to spend the night in the town of Carmi.

 He ran away from home with an itinerant Shakespearean company, but his father persuaded him to return.
 In his late teenage years, he became interested in the law, and later stated, "I can't remember when I didn't want to be a lawyer ... there is no other profession where one can be absolutely independent".